What Causes Scoliosis and How Physiotherapy Can Fix That

 You might notice uneven shoulders, tilted hips, or a ribcage that seems more prominent on one side.
 Some people feel no symptoms at all.
 Others experience pain, fatigue, or muscle stiffness.
 The reality is – scoliosis can be subtle or severe, but it always deserves attention.

-Scoliosis isn’t caused by one single thing, and in most cases, the exact trigger remains unknown.
+Scoliosis isn’t caused by one single thing – and in most cases, the exact trigger remains unknown.
 But experts classify it into a few main categories:

 Congenital Scoliosis

-Neuromuscular & Degenerative Scoliosis
+Neuromuscular Scoliosis

 How Do I Know If I Have Scoliosis?